 At busy roads, leaving about 10" between one of the Deceiver fence posts and the culvert allows wildlife to pass through without risking a traffic accident.
 This size passageway is too small for beavers to bring in large branches.
 The sides of the device should be two feet higher than the water level to deter climbing beavers.
 Beavers do not dam the fence on the sides, an unnatural angle for their damming.

 A website on nonlethal beaver control by the King County, WA Natural Resources and Parks Dept. has step-by-step directions for the installation of a BeaverDeceiver.

-Mike Callahan (413.527.6472, firstname.lastname@example.org) runs Beaver Solutions in Massachusetts and has installed hundreds of successful devices.
-He recently consulted in Alaska, and created the Beaver Management Forum on Facebook.
+Mike Callahan, Beaver Solutions: 413/527.6472, firstname.lastname@example.org.
+He has installed hundreds of beaver devices, and runs the Beaver Management Forum on Facebook.

 The typical grate system (shown in the picture to the left) that road crews place in front of culverts may require many man-hours of weekly maintenance.
 Beavers find these devises quite easy to plug up with branches and mud.
 The only thing accomplished is that it keeps the beaver from entering the culvert and stuffing it with branches and mud.